The assessment of students during practice placements is a process that is vitally important to their development throughout the course.

 For example, a student may be acting un-professionally in one or more of the areas listed on the PPAF marking guide but does not constitute an outright ‘Fail’.
 You may feel the student has started to address some concerns but there is still room for improvement in a subsequent placement.
 ‘Needs Attention’ allows the student to ‘Pass’ the placement but with an action plan.

 The student will meet with their clinical visitor at the University to formulate an improvement plan which will be followed up to ensure the adjustments have been made.
 The students will be encouraged to notify their subsequent Practice Placement Educator of any Improvement Notice to allow the Practice Placement Educators to support them throughout the process.

-NB: If an Improvement Notice has been served under the Health & Safety domain, the Clinical Tutor will notify Practice Placement Educator of the next placement if for any reason the student does not disclose this within the first few days of placement due to the potential H & S risk to patients and/or staff.
+NB: If an Improvement Notice has been served under the Health and Safety domain, the Clinical Tutor will notify Practice Placement Educator of the next placement if for any reason the student does not disclose this within the first few days of placement due to the potential Health and Safety risk to patients and/orstaff.